Red Hat OpenShift API Management

 Teams can manage API access, policy, and traffic controls.
 API Manager restricts traffic by policy, protects back-end services, imposes rate limits, and creates access tiers to manage and control flow.
 Users can also classify different types of users to provide a variety of business services.

 Developers can efficiently reuse existing assets by connecting to an API.
 The interface to all APIs is consistent, and the traffic, security, and policy enforcement are monitored and managed at the API level.

-With a foundation in Kubernetes and an implementation-base in Red Hat technologies, OpenShift (OSD) is a platform that lets you extend your containerized applications beyond a single cloud to on-premise and multi-cloud environments.
+With a foundation in Kubernetes and an implementation-base in Red Hat technologies, Red Hat OpenShift is a platform that lets you extend your containerized applications beyond a single cloud to on-premise and multi-cloud environments.